maxwellnye/maxwellnye.github.io/index.md

 My publications can be found [here]({% link _pages/publications.md %}).

-Before MIT, I studied physics at Harvard.
+I recieved a BA in physics at Harvard.

 **News:**
 - Our paper [Learning to Infer Program Sketches](https://arxiv.org/pdf/1902.06349.pdf) was accepted to ICML 2019